ssalsabilaekah/credit-risk-analytics/README.md

 ---

-# Author
+## Author

-**Data Analytics Portfolio Project - Salsabila Eka Hariadi**
+**Salsabila Eka Hariadi**

-Focus areas:
+Aspiring Data Analyst with focus on:

-- Credit risk analytics
+- Credit Risk Analytics
-- Machine learning for finance
+- Machine Learning for Finance
-- Financial data analysis
+- Financial Data Analysis
-- Business intelligence dashboards
+- Business Intelligence & Dashboarding

+---

+This project demonstrates how an end-to-end analytics workflow can be applied to solve real-world financial problems — from **data processing to predictive modeling and business intelligence visualization**.

+It reflects the role of a data analyst in transforming raw data into **strategic insights for risk management and decision-making**.